Road Closures Near 801 Broadway Parking Garage

 "This program thoughtfully brings together cutting edge partners that together will create a high-caliber, hands-on environment for learning.
 Those that complete the program will be sought after by many school systems for leadership positions in special education."

 The residency is structured to include in-depth experiences in four primary ("major") content areas necessary for leadership in the fields of special education and neurodevelopmental disabilities.
 All fellows receive training in each of the four primary content areas concurrently.
 The fellowship is structured such that approximately 50 percent of the fellow’s time each week is spent in activities directly related to the major content areas during the first six months of the fellowship, and 25 percent of the fellow’s time is spent in the primary content areas during the second six months.
 The primary content areas include:

-- Methods of Behavior Change
+- Principles of Behavior Change

-- Knowledge Acquisition and Scientific Inquiry
+- Knowledge Acquisition and Evidence-Based Practice

 This content area will emphasize the broad spectrum of neurodevelopmental learning disorders, from mild to severe, with exposure to a broad range of conditions, both acquired and congenital.
 Through participation in a series of interdisciplinary rounds and clinics, the fellow will be exposed to methods of identification and assessment of disorders of cognition and learning, including approaches to identification of neurocognitive dysfunction used in the disciplines of neuropsychology, speech/language pathology, neurodevelopmental medicine, special education, occupational therapy, and physical therapy.
 The fellow will also participate in clinical and research-based treatment activities designed to facilitate improved cognitive function, and will apply these principles to children in the classroom setting.